kira-rose/cx/tx.md

 tx --structures
 ```

-Shows all fields the system has discovered across your tasks:
+Shows usage statistics for fields across your tasks (complementary to the schema):

 ```
 ┌─ Discovered Structures ────────────────────────────┐